 We've put together the following guide to help you supercharge your social media strategy.
 We'll share three simple steps to improve your social media engagement and examples to follow for the best results.

 1. Set A Baseline

 Establishing a baseline is the first step to increasing engagement on your social media channels.
 What is your current follower count?
 How many likes do you typically see on your Instagram posts?
 How many impressions do your LinkedIn posts get?
+How often to post on Instagram?
 It's easier to keep track of your improvement if you remember where you started.
 So make a note before you tweak any part of your social media strategy.